-Amy was highly commended in the specialist editor category at the British Society of Magazine Editors Awards in 2017 and shortlisted for multimedia journalist of the year at the International Building Press Awards in 2018.
+highly commended in the specialist editor category at the BSME Awards, which described Dezeen as "unstoppable" under her editorship, and shortlisted for multimedia journalist of the year at the International Building Press Awards.

 Amy is also co-author of All Together Now: the co-living and co-working revolution, published by RIBA Books in 2021, and a regular contributor to magazines including Elle Decoration, Grand Designs and Design Anthology.
 She holds a degree in architecture from Kingston University and a masters in architectural history from The Bartlett.

 Mexican design office Departamento del Distrito has created a totem equipped with solar power that produces light, plays music, measures the weather and cools down the air on a Mexico City rooftop.
 More